zmoore-usgs/Water-Auth-Server/README.md

 [![Build Status](https://travis-ci.org/USGS-CIDA/Water-Auth-Server.svg?branch=master)](https://travis-ci.org/USGS-CIDA/Water-Auth-Server)

 # Water-Auth-Server
+## What is this?
+Water Auth Server is an application designed to serve as a thin bridge between a SAML IDP and clients that are using OAuth2.
+The server stores no user information itself, but rather when a user from a downstream OAuth2 client attempts to login they are redirected to the SAML IDP for login and then their details are sent back to WaterAuth, which then creates and sends a JWT token back to the OAuth2 client application.

+Water Auth Server allows mapping a select subset of the attributes from the SAML Response to claims in the OAuth2 token, including:

+1. Mapping the user's principal name from SAML to the principal of the OAuth2 token
+2. Mapping user groups from SAML to roles in the OAuth2 token
+3. Mapping the user's email from SAML to a top-level "email" claim in the OAuth2 token
+4. Mapping additional details about the user (currently includes Office State) to a "details" top-level claim in the OAuth2 token

+When mapping groups from SAML to roles in the OAuth2 token Water Auth additionally supports whitelisting which groups to include based on the resource ID of the client application.
+This helps keep tokens for individual applications smaller when a user belongs to many different groups.

 ## Running Locally
 ### Specifying Environment Variable Values
 The sample.application.yml can be copied to application.yml and the values can be modified to fit your local configuration.